PayString/paystring-documentation/docs/getting-started.md

 ## Request a PayID

 Now that we have a PayID on our server, we can request it using the PayID Protocol, the same way that other wallets would ask for our address.
+This is how you would send money using a PayID.

 ```bash
 curl --location --request GET 'http://127.0.0.1:8080/alice' \